Sourav-gittech/Audio_Galia_Web/README.md

-# Headphone Galia Website 🎧
+# Audio Galia Website 🎧

 This README file provides an overview of the Headphone Showcase website design project, detailing the technologies used and the project folder structure.